thegoonies/thegoonies.github.io/_posts/2021-04-07-angstromctf-2021-im_so_random.md

  * Challenge Name: I'm so random
  * Type: Crypto
  * Points: 100 pts
+ * Description:
+ > Aplet's quirky and unique so he made my own PRNG!
+It's not like the other PRNGs, its absolutely unbreakable!

 This challenge involves a very broken PRNG.